'Shut up you clowns!' - Should England sack Southgate after Hungary humiliation? | Goal.com

 It is not, however, their worst home defeat of all time, with the the Scots having beaten the Three Lions 6-1 in 1881.

-Hungary, meanwhile, are the first team to score four against England since they did it previously 1953, when Ferenc Puskas scored twice and Nandor Hidegkuti bagged a hat-trick in a 6-3 win.
+Hungary, meanwhile, are the first team to score four against England since they won 6-3 at Wembley in 1953, when Ferenc Puskas scored twice and Nandor Hidegkuti bagged a hat-trick.

 Do England fans want Southgate out?